qafy/unikraft_pqc/README.md

 system time wrong?

 TODO container does not load oqsprovider as additional provider, otherwise config file has to be specified for each cmd manually

+# benchmarks

+TODO find a way to get the ip address from the dock

+TODO for power measurement, draw a diagram of the connections (resistor etc)

+TODO inform about basics electrical engineering, voltage splitter

+TODO also check memory consumption, look for good profiler for this

+most important kyber, falcon, dilithium, sphincs interesting lms xms less interesting frodokem, bike

+TODO find a way to reliably kill the openssl processes, with s_client you have to use Q in stdin to terminate it, Unikraft does not have stdin, find a way to terminate this as well, s_server does neet ctrl-c, the binaries we provide (Unikraft/openssl) are scripts that then execute the right configuration with e.g. qemu, if we cancel this script maybe qemu is not termianted as well

+# on pi

+CMake Error at CMakeLists.txt:64 (find_package):
+  By not providing "Findliboqs.cmake" in CMAKE_MODULE_PATH this project has asked CMake to find a package configuration file provided by "liboqs", but CMake did not find one.

+  Could not find a package configuration file provided by "liboqs" with any of the following names:

+    liboqsConfig.cmake
+    liboqs-config.cmake

+  Add the installation prefix of "liboqs" to CMAKE_PREFIX_PATH or set "liboqs_DIR" to a directory containing one of the above files.
+If "liboqs" provides a separate development package or SDK, be sure it has been installed.

+TODO setup script did not work, few changes are made on the pi cant push move manually